There Is Still Room For Enel Chile S.A. (ENIC) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Dividends & Splits

-The forward annual dividend rate for ENIC is 0.04, which was 0.00 in the trailing 12 months.
-Against a Trailing Annual Dividend Yield of 0.00%, it implies a Forward Annual Dividend Yield of 11.09%.
+With its trailing 12-month dividend rate of 0.00, ENIC has a forward annual dividend rate of 0.37.
+Against a Trailing Annual Dividend Yield of 0.00%, it implies a Forward Annual Dividend Yield of 11.13%.
 The stock’s 5-year Average Dividend Yield is 4.95.

 Earnings Estimates

-The company has 1 analysts who recommend its stock at the moment.
+As of right now, 1 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $23.78 for the current quarter, with a high estimate of $23.78 and a low estimate of $23.78, while EPS last year was -$8.
-The consensus estimate for the next quarter is $40.14, with high estimates of $40.14 and low estimates of $40.14.
+The consensus estimate for the next quarter is $39.94, with high estimates of $39.94 and low estimates of $39.94.

 Revenue Estimates

-According to 1 analysts, the current quarter’s revenue is expected to be $1.04B.
+In the current quarter, 1 analysts expect revenue to total $1.04B.
 It ranges from a high estimate of $1.04B to a low estimate of $1.04B.
 As of the current estimate, Enel Chile S.A.’s year-ago sales were $1.02B, an estimated increase of 1.80% from the year-ago figure.